Is a Slip and Fall Settlement Taxable?

 If your settlement includes punitive damages, you will have to pay some income tax.
 Illinois treats punitive damages as separate from compensatory damages in accordance with federal income tax law (735 ILCS 5/2-1115.05).
 Unlike compensatory damages, these damages are considered taxable income under federal law (26 U.S. Code § 104), including for a personal injury settlement.

-How Much Is the Slip and Fall Settlement Tax?
+How Much Tax Will You Pay If a Slip and Fall Settlement Is Taxable?

 Are There Any State Taxes on Personal Injury Lawsuits in Illinois?